The Viking 74 has had its world premiere at the 2024 Fort Lauderdale Boat Show, turning heads with its clean design and impressive performance stats.

 Its hull is built using advanced materials like blister-resistant vinylester resin, carbon fibre, and hybrid fibreglass laminates, the aim being to maintain strength but minimise weight as much as possible.

 Inside, the yacht boasts a high-gloss walnut finish throughout, exuding elegance and warmth.
-The salon floor and engine room ceiling are moulded with fibreglass and foam core, to deal with any sound/heat coming from down below.
+The saloon floor and engine room ceiling are moulded with fibreglass and foam core, to deal with any sound/heat coming from down below.

 Mechanically, the Viking 74C is outfitted with an 8-tonne chilled water air conditioning system, ensuring every room on board stays comfortable, no matter the weather.
 Each stateroom and the saloon has its own temperature control for personalised comfort.
 The engine room features a state-of-the-art ventilation system that keeps fresh air circulating while preventing water intrusion.
 The 74 has independent, maintenance-free battery banks charged by two 29kW Onan generators, and there's a touch-screen control system for monitoring and managing all electrical functions.